 If you have edited the

-.spec file, you may want to delete the line from the
+.spec file, you may want to delete the line the

 .gitignore which states to ignore the file.
 Otherwise, all the hard work you’ve spent in getting Pyinstaller to work may be lost.

 One thing to note.
 Pyinstaller only creates executables for the system you are on.
 You cannot build a Windows .exe from Linux.
-You have to be on the system you are trying to build for.
+You have to be on the system you are trying to build.
 Pyinstaller can create these binaries (assuming you own the operating systems for them):